ictinnovations/ictagent/doc/developer_guide.md

 1. chrome.tabs.onUpdated.addListener has function getTab() which gets the tab id of current web page and sends the messaeg to content script.
 2. Browser action has a function launchApplication() which monitors that if window is open it prevents more windows from opening , and if no window is open it opens a new window.
 3. chrome.extension.onRequest.addListener listens to the message sent by the content which is the number to be called.
 It takes the number, stores it and sends the request to the popup and sends the number as an argument.
+4. It creates the menu for the user i.e Default, settings and Search phone number.
+5. It creates the extension menu with the following command **chrome.contextMenus.create** and whenever user clicks the menu it triggers an onclick event.
+6. It takes the value of the checkbox search phone number from the storage and stores it in global variable **searchit**.
+7. It has a function **Chrome.tabs.OnUpdated** listener which is executed when the tab is updated and gets the tab Id and send the message to the content script to search phone numbers on the current tab, if the value of the **searchit** is 1.
+8. It takes the value of the checkbox autoload widget popup and executes the function to load it if and only if the value of checkbox is greater than 1.

 Content Responsibilites
 --------------------
 If an extension wants to alter the web page no file other than content.js has access for altering this page.It can interact with background.js through message passing.

 ### Functions
+1. It gets the value of regex from the storage and matches the number with that particular regex.
-1. Chrome.runtime.sendMessage.addListener which listens to the message sent by the background and executes the functions which executes the functions and replaces the number with a clickable links.
+2. Chrome.runtime.sendMessage.addListener which listens to the message sent by the background and executes the functions which executes the  functions and replaces the number with a clickable links.
-2. Onclicking the link it will take the value and will save it in variable.
+3. Onclicking the link it will take the value and will save it in variable.
-3. Chrome.extension.sendRequest sends the stored value as an argument to the background.
+4. Chrome.extension.sendRequest sends the stored value as an argument to the background.

 Manifest Responsibilities
 --------------------